 Developer and Trainer David Grand, Ph.D.

 Brainspotting (BSP) was discovered in 2003 by David Grand, Ph.D.
-Over 5,000 therapists have been trained in BSP in the US, South America, Europe and the Middle East.
+Over 8,000 therapists have been trained in BSP in the US, South America, Europe, the Middle East and Asia.

 "David Grand is one of the most important and effective psychological trauma therapists now practicing, and his development of Brainspotting is a very important leap forward in helping people resolve trauma.
 Brainspotting is a remarkable, sophisticated, flexible addition to the therapeutic toolkit of any psychotherapist.
 I know because I use it regularly and find that, combined with the psychoanalytic approaches I normally practice, the results are astonishingly helpful.
 Using it, one becomes amazed at the extent to which our traumas can be detected in our ordinary facial and eye reflexes and how, by using these windows to inner mental states, many traumas and symptoms can be rapidly relieved.
 Grand writes clearly, and the cases, dramatic as they are, are not exaggerated."

 Norman Doidge, MD.
 FRCPC, author of The Brain That Changes Itself

 “Brainspotting is based on the profound attunement of the therapist with the patient, finding a somatic cue and extinguishing it by down-regulating the amygdala.
 It isn’t just PNS (Parasympathetic Nervous System) activation that is facilitated, it is homeostasis.” -- Robert Scaer, MD, “The Trauma Spectrum”